PYBrulin/axone/README.md

 # AXONE

-Axone is a ROS-like framework for distributed computing implemented in pure-Python.
-It implement a shared memory model for communication between nodes on a single system.
+Axone is a ROS-like framework for distributed computing on a single system implemented in pure-Python.
+It is designed to be used in a multi-process environment by using a shared memory for communication between nodes.
 No outside communication is supported at this time.

 The package provide basic functionalities similar to ROS, such as: